68 Years Of Tradition!

 *Live Music in Italics

-1PM Queens’ and Little Miss Mancos Tea (Community Center)
+1PM Queen and Little Miss Mancos Tea (Community Center) Open to the Public!

 6AM-9AM Pancake Breakfast (Community Center)